David A. Gross: Department of State

 Prior to joining Wiley Rein, Gross served as the U.S. Coordinator for International Communications and Information Policy at the U.S. Department of State's Bureau of Economic and Business Affairs from 2001 to 2009.
 He was responsible for the formulation and advocacy of international communications policy for the United States.
 He was appointed by President George W. Bush and unanimously confirmed by the U.S. Senate for the rank of Ambassador.

 While at the Department of State, Gross led U.S. delegations to several major international telecommunications conferences, including the International Telecommunication Union (ITU) Plenipotentiary Conference (2002, 2006), ITU World Telecommunication Development Conferences (2002, 2006) and ITU World Telecommunication Standardization Assemblies (2004, 2008).
 He also led U.S. delegations to three APEC Ministerial Meetings in Shanghai, Lima, and Bangkok.

 Gross was the head U.S. government negotiator and head of the delegation for the multilateral preparatory conferences for both phases of the United Nations' "Heads of State" World Summit on the Information Society (WSIS) and was a member of the UN Information and Communications Technologies Task Force and co-led the U.S. delegation to the formal Summits in Geneva (2003) and Tunis (2005).
 Gross also led interagency telecommunications delegations to many countries, conducted bilateral discussions at senior levels with representatives from more than 70 countries and provided commercial and policy advocacy on behalf of U.S. companies in markets around the world.

+In 2021, Gross was awarded the Order of the Rising Sun (Gold Rays with Neck Ribbon) by the Government of Japan for “promoting collaborative relations between Japan and the United States in the area of information and communications”.